 Moreover, when adjusted for inflation, potential statutory damage awards for copyright infringement are now much lower than they were in 1909 and significantly lower than the were in 1976:

 Historic Copyright Statutory-Damage Ranges in 2011 CPI-Adjusted Dollars

 Non-innocent infringer minimum

 Because permissible statutory-damage-awards have decreasedvastly since 1909 and significantly since 1976, we should be skeptical of histrionic claims that lawful innovation has recently become seriously “chilled” by today’s statutory-damage awards.

-2. Three Myths wrongly claims that courts and juries use different principles to calculate tort damages and statutory damages for copyright infringement.
+2. Three Myths wrongly claimed that courts and juries use different principles to calculate tort damages and statutory damages for copyright infringement.

 To see why this claim is frivolous, recall that punitive damages in a conventional tort case have no fixed upper bound.
-Consequently, the same “logic” that conjured the “$75 trillion” claim from the Lime Group case also permits the claim that any defendant sued in tort for punitive damages has been “sued for $75 quadrillion”—after all, the lack of any fixed upper bound on punitive damages means that nothing prevents them from soaring into the quadrillions.
+Consequently, the same “logic” that conjured the “$75 trillion” claim from the Lime Group case would also argue that any defendant sued in tort for punitive damages has been “sued for $75 quadrillion”—after all, the lack of any fixed upper bound on punitive damages means that nothing prevents them from soaring into the quadrillions.

 Except, of course, all of the basic legal principles that also precluded a $75-trillion statutory-damages award against LimeWire.